sathishvj/gor/README.md

 ===

 ## Execute previous go command
 When learning go or running trials with small programs, one usually has a few different .go files in the same directory.
-With this, just type gor and avoid retyping 'go run filename.go' each time.
+With this utility, just type gor and avoid retyping 'go run filename.go' each time.

-This program creates a .gorrc in your user directory that contains the last run/build/test file for your present working directory.
-Thereafter, just run gor (or with -b/-t option for build and test respectively).
-An entry exists per directory and per tool (run/build/test/doc) that you use.
+This program creates a .gorrc in your user directory that contains the last run/build/test/doc file for your present working directory.
+After you do "gor filename.go" once, just run gor (or with -b/-t/-d option for build/test/doc respectively).
+A persistent entry exists per directory and per tool (run/build/test/doc) that you use.
+That is helpful when you are working in many directories.

 ## Installation
 ```